sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### Towers of High Sorcery

-Dragons from the distant past gather to engulf the world of Krynn in war.
+The Towers of Wayreth and Nightlund are explained in great detail, while the "lost" Towers of past ages are presented for the first time anywhere!

 </div>